Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 The rule of thirds is an integral compositional tool that can help to create interest in your images.

-This concept states that the subject should not just sit in the middle of the frame.
+This concept states that the subject should not only sit in the middle of the frame.
 By placing them towards the corners of the frame makes a more interesting composition.

 Imagine the viewfinder or LCD screen as having two lines that split up the image vertically, and two horizontally.